 Shevy Sputz grew up in Monsey NY.
 She was raised together with eight siblings to love and cherish Judaism, to live and teach its principles throughout.
 After completing her studies at Beth Rivkah in NY, she pursued further studies and received her degree at the Beth Chana Teacher’s Seminary in Tzfat, Israel.
 Shevy put her expertise to action, by starting her teaching career as a middle school grade teacher.
 She was able to utilize her education, Torah values, and talents to mentor young students and foster their Jewish awareness and pride, and earned for herself a reputation as a phenomenal teacher & educator.
 Over the past few summers, Shevy has extended her dually specialized talent working with young preschoolers.
 With her warm and caring heart she has instilled in the children pride and confidence, so that they grow to reach their true potential.

 Morah Alissa Peskin, Curriculum Director

 Alissa is a native New Yorker and has been living in and loving Philadelphia since 2007.
 She received her Bachelors of Science in Psychology and her Masters of Education with a duel certification in Inclusive Early Childhood and Special Education from Hofstra University.
 Her passion for child-led education led her to explore the Reggio Emilia approach and she found a home with the supportive and like-minded progressive staff at CCJP.
-She lives nearby with her husband and 2 children, both of whom are current CCJP students.
+She lives nearby with her husband and 2 children, both of whom are CCJP students alumni.

 Morah Shira Rudavsky, Lead